IlyaBy/AuthorizationTesting/README.md

-Negative test scenario to pass authorization through sale marketplace web site
+Selenium automated execution of negative test scenario to pass authorization through a sale marketplace website